Science, Technology and Medicine in Society (STeMiS)

 Dr Julia DeCook, Assistant Professor of Advocacy and Social Change in the School of Communication at Loyola University Chicago

 In the past five years, research and interest into the ways that far right extremists use online platforms have gained significant popularity.
-In particular, groups like the Proud Boys who were specifically signaled to by President Donald Trump during the first U.S. presidential debate ignited intense media scrutiny and public outcry – by telling this group to “stand back and stand by,” many scholars interpreted this message as not just a failure to denounce white supremacy, but an embrace of it and as an invitation for far right groups to engage in violence.
+In particular, groups like the Proud Boys who were specifically signalled to by President Donald Trump during the first U.S. presidential debate ignited intense media scrutiny and public outcry – by telling this group to “stand back and stand by,” many scholars interpreted this message as not just a failure to denounce white supremacy, but an embrace of it and as an invitation for far right groups to engage in violence.
 But who are the Proud Boys, and what exactly do they represent?
 And more importantly, how do they use online platforms to recruit, mobilize, and build community?
 In this talk, Dr. Julia R. DeCook shares her research on extremist groups online, including the ways that the Proud Boys use platforms targeted towards youth like Instagram.
 She will discuss difficulties in examining cultural products like memes, how these groups persist despite attempts to ban them, and implications for researchers moving forward in examining infrastructures of hate.

 Wednesday 15th May 2019, 4:00pm - 5:00pm, Elmfield, G18